UlisesGE/ATACseq/ATACseq_pipeline.md

 multiqc RAW_READS/
 multiqc TRIMMED/
 ```
-This has to be run on both raw and trimmed directories.
+This has to be run on both raw and trimmed directories to combine both reports.

 ## Alignment
 Indexed reference genome can be retrieved from [iGenomes](https://support.illumina.com/sequencing/sequencing_software/igenome.html).
 For this project, the mouse genome from UCSC build mm10 was used.